urbanwildlifeinstitute/UWIN_tutorials/tutorials/static occupancy/static_occupancy.md

 2. Occupancy probability is constant across sites or visits or explained by covariates
 3. The occupancy status does not change over our repeated surveys

-We comply to these assumptions by carefully developing study designs and through the incorperation of relevant and measurable covariates.
+We comply to these assumptions by carefully developing our study design (based on our research questions) and by incorperating relevant and measurable covariates.

+<a name="formatting"></a>

+## 1. Formatting data

+Let's learn more about occupancy through an exmaple.
+We will use red fox data collected from UWIN Chicago in the summer of 2021.
+For those who use the Urban Wildlife Information Network's online database, you are welcome to work through your own data.
+Simply navigate to the [UWIN Database](https://www.urbanwildlifenetwork.org/)> Reports> Occupancy Report.
+Here you can select one species of interest over a specific date/time range.
+We would recommend starting with one sampling season (as species may change their occupancy season to season--another type of occupancy model!).